Frequently Asked Questions about ISSP Professional Certification

 Q: How far in advance of an exam do people need to apply to determine eligibility?

-- Q: What is required of the references for the CSP exam?
+- Q: What is required of the references for the ISSP-CSP exam?
 Is a letter needed from each reference?
+Do I collect the information or do my references submit them to ISSP directly?

 - A: There is a Professional Reference Form that applicants can fill out to list their references.
-No letters from references are required, but references can choose to attach them to the completed form in leiu of filling out the form's second page.
+Applicants fill out the top part of the form and send it to three references, who complete the bottom part and send it back to the applicant to include with the application.
+Seperate letters are not required, but references can choose to attach them to the completed form in lieu of filling out the form's second page.
+Refer to the Candidate Handbook for more information.

 - Q: Why do my professional reference forms need to be signed and include contact information?